 Rex Ellis, formerly the associate director for curatorial affairs at the National Museum of African American History and Culture and before that a vice president of Colonial Williamsburg, agreed that enslaved children would have used what they learned in subversive ways.

 “Yes, it was to spread the gospel.
 Yes, it taught students the etiquette of the church,” Ellis said of the Bray School.
-“But it also taught the art of reading and writing and what they called ciphering, arithmetic.
-Most significant for me, it was a moment, if only a brief moment, that African youngsters were introduced to explorations of the mind, where they were exposed to the possibilities of literacy and learning.”
+“But it also taught the art of reading and most significant for me, it was a moment, if only a brief moment, that African youngsters were exposed to the possibilities of literacy and learning.”

 Ellis called the discovery of the school important not just for Williamsburg but also for America: “At a time when we are losing our moorings as a nation, the potential of a story that shows how the dreams of a few contributed to the values and the understanding of the many is extraordinary, how faith and scholarship and enlightenment mattered at the beginning of who we became as an American nation is immense.”

-Whether students at the Bray School were taught to write as well as to read remains a disputed question.
-Terry Meyers, chancellor professor emeritus of English at William & Mary and an expert on the college’s relationship with enslaved people, is among those who doubt students there were taught to write.
-But he too stressed that “education often has unintended consequences.”
+Terry Meyers, chancellor professor emeritus of English at William & Mary and an expert on the college’s relationship with enslaved people, stressed that “education often has unintended consequences.”
 According to Meyers, oral tradition holds that three of the free girls enrolled at the school took what they learned back to the community and are known as the first Black teachers in Virginia.